tabithablagdon/algorithms-data-structures-js/README.md

 # JavaScript-Functions
-Collection of basic JavaScript functions and algorithms that could be of use.
+Collection of basic JavaScript functions and algorithms that I've written to solve coding challenges and to build web applications.